microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessAppointment.md

   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
 For example, '2019-04-16T09:00:00'.
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for possible values.

-REMINDERS <IMicrosoftGraphBookingReminder1[]>: The collection of customer reminders sent for this appointment.
+REMINDERS <IMicrosoftGraphBookingReminder[]>: The collection of customer reminders sent for this appointment.
 The value of this property is available only when reading this bookingAppointment by its ID.
   - `[Message <String>]`: The message in the reminder.
   - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
   - `[Recipients <String>]`:

-SERVICELOCATION <IMicrosoftGraphLocation1>: location
+SERVICELOCATION <IMicrosoftGraphLocation>: location
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
+  - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.